loafey/master-thesis/Thesis/2.0. Background/Compilation Targets.typ

 the need for the compilers to directly target CPU specific machine code or assembly.
 Most of the time these IRs are also cross platform, making portability easier to achieve.
-Because the intermediate representations are higher level than assembly languages are, they trade-off explicit control over assembly code in favor of abstractions.
+Because the intermediate representations are higher level than assembly languages are, they trade-off explicit control in favor of abstractions.

 Depending on the source language you are compiling, an IR